cagintopkaya/atomic-design/README.md

 # Atomic Design using SCSS and VueJS

-This is a very simple form page composed from reusable components.
+This is a simple form page composed from reusable components.

 You can find the SASS sources in the path:
 > atomic-design/src/assets/css/sass/